Gastroenterology & Hepatology Training Programs

 Letter from the Fellowship Program Director

-With the opening of our dedicated outpatient endoscopy facility, we will be able to augment the training of the fellows in our already strong endoscopic training blocks.
-Fellows graduate with comfort in all aspects of routine endoscopy and therapeutic procedures as well.
+We have a dedicated outpatient endoscopy facility that augments the training of the fellows in our already strong endoscopic training blocks.
+Fellows graduate with comfort in all aspects of routine endoscopy and therapeutic procedures.
+ERCP / EUS rotations are scheduled for each fellow early in their second year of training.
+This scheduling often helps fellows in their decision about future career plans to pursue further interventional endoscopic training and to be well versed when interviewing at programs for this pathway.
 With the active liver transplant program, hepatology training is thorough and fellows are usually very comfortable with the care of end stage liver disease patients.

 The faculty prides itself on being approachable for all fellows and supportive of any endeavor that will advance the fellow’s career goals.
+Fellows are paired with an initial mentor during their arrival at UVA, and then transitioned to long term mentors as their careers paths are determined.
 We hope that you will consider our program and visit us in Charlottesville, VA., as we are dedicated to training those doctors that will be the future face of health care.
 Our curriculum delivers systems-based quality education with training in quality improvement projects.
 We have a comprehensive conference schedule that covers, but is not limited to, pathology, pathophysiology, and clinical care.
+We often host visiting speakers who are world renowned in the field of GI to provide our division with outside points of view and the most up to date learning opportunities.
 The faculty and staff believe the supportive environment at UVA allows fellows to achieve their fullest potential.

 If you have any questions about our program, please let me know.